Battery comparison test. Comparative test of imported and domestic batteries

 Dimensions 230×171×224 mm

 The Austrian brand is usually unlucky in our tests.
-There are no failures, but it is far from the stars.
-This time, let's note only a good reserve capacity (more than 100 minutes) and ...
-And that's it, probably.
-At -29ºС, the battery barely survived, it takes a charge worse than others, and the price is far from attractive.
+There are no failures, but it’s still a long way from the stars.
+This time we’ll just note a good reserve capacity (more than 100 minutes) and...
+And that’s probably all.
+At -29ºС the battery barely lasted, it takes a charge worse than others, and the price is far from attractive.

 Declared capacity 66 Ah